As an incoming first-year/someone interested in joining the acappella scene this coming fall, you surely have questions.

 The number of performances are dependent on how many extraneous events invite us to perform.
-There are some fixed performances: all-acapella recruitment concert, first-year dorm-sings, family weekend, Bursurka, all-acapella Christmas concert, BOKA’s senior concert and the spring finale.
-Some extras we have done (Fall 14/Spring 15/Fall 15): Greenstock, St. Paul’s Church Human Trafficking Awareness Event, Women’s Resource Center Sexual Assault candle walk/vigil, Boody-Johnson house, admissions performances, Bursurka episode 2, Relay for Life, Women’s Track Secret Meeting, and Earth Day.
+There are some fixed performances: all-a cappella recruitment concert, first-year dorm-sings, family weekend, Bursurka, all-a cappella Christmas concert, BOKA’s senior concert and the spring finale.
+Some extras we have done: Greenstock, St. Paul’s Church Human Trafficking Awareness Event, Women’s Resource Center Sexual Assault candle walk/vigil, Boody-Johnson house, Gelato Fiasco scoop-a-thon, Bowdoin’s presidential inauguration (Fall 2015), admissions performances, Bursurka episode 2, Scholarship Luncheon, Relay for Life, Women’s Track Secret Meeting, and Earth Day.

 Do you guys record?